vosmann/stups-cassandra/README.md

 (https://github.com/zalando/stups-opscenter) appliance you can leave the default and the nodes will discover the OpsCenter appliance and register there.

+### ScalyrKey

 If you're using Scalyr, one of the supported log shipping providers from Taupage, you can specify your Scalyr API key and it will be used to ship your node logs.
-Leaving it blank will just keep them locally and you'll have to SSH into the nodes to check them.
+For this you specify the value of the ``ScalyrKey`` parameter. if you leave it blank logs will be kept locally and you'll have to SSH into the nodes to check them.

+### ApplicationId

-It's also possible that you created your own application record in YourTurn for auditing purposes.
+It's also possible that you created your own application record in [YourTurn] (https://stups.io/yourturn/) for auditing purposes.
 If this is the case you can also override the ``ApplicationId`` parameter specifying your own application id.

 ## Howto

 Creating an instance of this appliance is very easy.
 You just need to provide 1 parameter which is your etcd domain.
-Assuming your team's Hosted Zone is ``cassandra.rocks.org`` and your etcd domain is ``etcd.cassandra.rocks.org`` you would run senza like:
+Assuming your team's Hosted Zone is ``fsociety.example.com`` and your etcd domain is ``etcd.fsociety.example.com`` you would run senza like:

-    senza create stups-cassandra.yaml cluster1 etcd.cassandra.rocks.org
+    senza create stups-cassandra.yaml cluster1 etcd.fsociety.example.com

-Where ``cluster1`` is the Stack version and is also used as the cluster name for the new cluster.
+Where ``cluster1`` is the Stack version and it's also used as the name for the new cluster.

 ## Known issues

-- Each new node will try to register the cluster again.
+- After the first seed node, each new node will try to register the cluster again.
 This is harmless but stupid.

+## Todo

+- Advanced failure management, particularly to replace dead seed nodes